tothetop430/learning-scala-deprecated/README.md

 # learning-scala-deprecated
 Learning Scala from Beginners to Intermediate.
 Doing from Rock The JVM course.
+Deprecated.